 There are many ways to get involved in Calvin’s biology community and gain more experience in biology outside the traditional classroom setting.
 From faculty-led research opportunities to biology-related student organizations, you can deepen your study in the biology program at Calvin.
+Learn to love the intricacies of God's creation.

-- Calvin’s biology department offers a special research program for a select group of first-year students.
+- Calvin’s Biology Department offers a special research program for a select group of first-year students.
 In this two-semester program, you’ll gather specimens and isolate a unique bacterial virus, called a “phage.”
 You will use research methods to characterize and analyze your phage, and then catalog your data in an international DNA sequence database.

 Undergraduate student research